About Us

 Our Memorial

 We started a website to mourn their transgender friends since 2021 November.
 It was launched before 2021’s Transgender Day of Remembrance.
-The website was named by Maura “One Among Us.” — That name represents that both those who are still living and those who had passed away are members of our trans and gender non-conforming community.
+The website was named “One Among Us.” — That name represents that both those who are still living and those who had passed away are members of our trans and gender non-conforming community.
 As we write on the front page:

 Perhaps the names written on the monuments made of stones do not convey what they really are, but we can remember them properly by building monuments made of zeros and ones with our hearts.